This article may contain links from our partners.

 These professionals are responsible for collecting, compiling, and analyzing health information as well as performing administrative duties such as processing medical claims or billing insurance companies.

 They can also provide information to patients or other healthcare professionals so they know what their options are when it comes to their treatment plans.
-The final part of this job entails monitoring patient care while they’re under treatment in hospitals or doctor’s offices
+The final part of this job entails monitoring patient care while they’re under treatment in hospitals or doctor’s offices.

 Final Thoughts

-There are a few things you can do to increase your chances of landing a high paying job without a degree.
-First, consider pursuing an industry that is known to be friendly to non-traditional candidates.
+To land these low stress job options, there are a few things you can do to increase your chances of landing a high-paying job without a degree.

 For example, the tech industry is often lauded for its willingness to hire individuals with little to no formal education.